Pilot (Tracey Breaks the News): Cast

-Development and production
+Background

 After thirty successful years in the United States, British comedian Tracey Ullman returned to the BBC with the sketch comedy series Tracey Ullman's Show.
 The show features Ullman performing an eclectic cast of characters, some real-life, others totally original.
 The show's political and celebrity impersonations, such as her take on a devious Judi Dench, a vain Angela Merkel, and Nicola Sturgeon reimagined as a Bond-type villain were lauded by critics.

 Whilst promoting the first and second series of Tracey Ullman's Show, Ullman repeatedly implored for the award-winning British satirical puppet show, Spitting Image to return, feeling that television needed a satirical voice now more than ever.
 "I think they did a Spitting Image puppet of me once.
 I didn't think it was that great.
 She only made one appearance!"

 Whilst promoting Tracey Ullman's Show the United States, Ullman spoke about possibly impersonating Melania Trump.
 Speaking to People: "'I'll let Alec Baldwin do [Trump].
 It's not like I'm going to try that one now.
 No!
 I'd like to do Melania when things have calmed down a little [...]
 I think I can do it because she’s from countries that I know.
 I think I can do it, I think I try,' she delivers in a uncannily Melania-esque accent."